ivpk/uapi/openapi/docs.md

   specification, describes a table format, for mapping data models between Physical, Logical and Conceptual data models.

   Logical data model from DSA tables are used as API schemas.
-UDTS only describes protocol, DSA tables provides data schemas for UDTS API.
+UAPI only describes protocol, DSA tables provides data schemas for UAPI API.

-  DSA and UDTS are used together.
+  DSA and UAPI are used together.

 - DCAT-AP-LT - a semantic data model specification, based on BregDCAT-AP.